takemaru/graphillion/README.md

 and features of Graphillion.
 Now, let's see Graphillion in more detail.

-We first introduce terminology used in Graphillion, as follows:
+We first introduce the terminology used in Graphillion, as follows:

 | Term          | Description                   | Example                                          |
 |:--------------|:------------------------------|:-------------------------------------------------|